rubyonracetracks/howto_create_gem/01-bundler.md

 # Chapter 1: Bundler
+* Reset the Docker container based on one of the rbenv-general Docker images.

-* Enter the following command:
+* In Docker, enter the following command:
 ```
 bundler gem (name of gem)
 ```